Probing quantum properties of black holes with a Floquet-driven optical lattice simulator: Optical lattice simulator of black holes

 with a proportionality constant $\gamma$, directly linking Hawking temperature and time dynamics.
 This effect also transpires in the inset of Fig.~\ref{fig:main_population_info_plots}(c), where the density evolutions at the event horizon are collapsed by a linear rescaling of the time axis.
 Note that $\gamma$ depends on the particular experimental conditions, in particular the initial position of the walker.
 We highlight that monitoring density at a single site is sufficient since the Hawking temperature is controlled by the local curvature at the horizon~\cite{hawking1975particle, damour1976black, parikh2000hawking, arzano2005hawking, liberati2020back}.
-Alternatively, one can measure the total probability density outside the horizon, i.e. $P_{\textrm{out}} = \sum_{l=l_h+1}^{l=L} n_l$, where $n_l=\langle c_l^\dagger c_l\rangle$, which provides a direct measure for the total intensity of the Hawking radiation.
-Within the linear profile of Eq.~\eqref{Eq:LinearTunnellingProfile}, scaling the encoded Hawking temperature $T_H$ amounts to an equivalent global scaling of the tunnelling coefficients $\kappa_l$, which is directly equivalently to an inverse scaling of time and hence explains the behaviour observed in \eqref{eq:pop_relationship}.
+Alternatively, one can measure the total probability density outside the horizon, i.e. $P_{\textrm{out}} = \sum_{j=j_h+1}^{j=L} n_j$, where $n_j=\langle c_j^\dagger c_j\rangle$, which provides a direct measure for the total intensity of the Hawking radiation.
+Within the linear profile of Eq.~\eqref{Eq:LinearTunnellingProfile}, scaling the encoded Hawking temperature $T_H$ amounts to an equivalent global scaling of the tunnelling coefficients $\kappa_{j \> j+1}$, which is directly equivalently to an inverse scaling of time and hence explains the behaviour observed in \eqref{eq:pop_relationship}.

-Our simulator is described by a single-particle Hamiltonian, hence we do not anticipate thermalisation or scrambling.
-However, due to the specific tunnelling profile that simulates the black hole horizon, components of quantum states that tunnel through the horizon appear thermal for the degrees of freedom outside the black hole even for a pure initial quantum state.
-This corresponds to the notion that the Hawking radiation loses memory of the initial state of the black hole when observed from the outside.
+So far we have only considered the single-particle case and would hence not yet expect any thermalisation or scrambling.
+However, due to the specific tunnelling profile that simulates the black-hole horizon, those components of the quantum state that tunnel through the horizon do appear thermal for the degrees of freedom outside the black hole even for a pure initial quantum state.
+This corresponds to the common notion that the Hawking radiation loses memory of the initial state of the black hole when observed from the outside.
 This is manifested in our simulator by obtaining a thermal spectrum outside the black hole with the same Hawking temperature regardless of the initial position of the walker inside the black hole.